A photo of many containers stacked next to each other and on top of each other, symbolizing the ease with which Devs can use containers for web apps.

 What are the Benefits of Containerization?

-There are multiple benefits of containers.
+There are multiple benefits of containerization.
 As we’ve briefly mentioned above, they’re lightweight, fast, and versatile.
 But what else do they offer and how can they transform your application?
 Let’s find out.

 Efficiency